• Skip to main content

 Anxiety disorders are very common in the U.S, affecting 19.1% of the adult population.
 Anxiety can exist on a mild to severe scale, and it often occurs along with other mental health diagnoses.

 If you are feeling suffocated by anxiety, help is here.
-RIVIA anxiety specialists can provide a diagnosis of your condition, prescribe medication as necessary, and facilitate the right type of therapy to give you the healing you need to overcome your anxiety.
+Rivia Mind anxiety specialists can provide a diagnosis of your condition, prescribe medication as necessary and facilitate the right type of therapy to give you the healing you need to overcome your anxiety.

 There are two main factors that cause anxiety disorders: genetics and environment.
 While genetics can predispose someone to developing anxiety, environmental factors can trigger anxiety to manifest.
 For example, two college students might be taking the same courses, but one of them develops generalized anxiety (a subset of anxiety disorders) because they were predisposed through their genetics, and the other one gets through the semester just fine.